lukehoban/es6features/README.md

 ```

 ### Unicode
-Non-breaking additions to support full Unicode, including new unicode literal form in strings and new RegExp `u` mode to handle code points, as well as new APIs to process strings at the 21bit code points level.
+Non-breaking additions to support full Unicode, including new Unicode literal form in strings and new RegExp `u` mode to handle code points, as well as new APIs to process strings at the 21bit code points level.
 These additions support building global apps in JavaScript.

 ```JavaScript
 // same as ES5.1